Using Natural Language Explanations to Rescale Human Judgments: Evaluation

 \subsection{Metrics}

 We determine how well our rescaling method does by comparing the rescaled values with references scores and also by comparing inter-annotator agreement before and after rescaling.
-We use Mean Absolute Error (MAE) and Kendall’s Tau ($\tau$) correlation \cite{kendall1948rank}.
+We use Mean Absolute Error (MAE) and Kendall’s $\tau$ correlation \citep{kendall1948rank}.

-Mean Absolute Error is a measure of errors between paired observations expressing the same phenomenon.
-Using a method $M$ (e.g., our proposed rescaling method), we can compute the absolute difference between $M(r_{ki},e_{ki})$ and $R(r_{ki},e_{ki})$. $R$ refers to references scores (rescaling done by experts) and $(r_{ki},e_{ki})$ is the Likert rating and explanation for item $x_k$ by annotator $a_i$.
+Mean Absolute Error computes a difference between $M(r_{ki},e_{ki})$ and $R(r_{ki},e_{ki})$, where $M$ is a system (e.g., our proposed rescaling method), $R$ refers to references scores (rescaling done by experts) and $(r_{ki},e_{ki})$ is the Likert rating and explanation for item $x_k$ by annotator $a_i$.

 Kendall's $\tau$ is based on pairwise score comparisons, and thus reflects a common ranking use case.
-We use Kendall's Tau-b, which makes adjustments for ties.
+We use Kendall's $\tau_b$, which makes adjustments for ties.
 Using a method $M$ (e.g., our proposed rescaling method), we compute correlations between the proposed and reference rescaled scores $\tau(M(r_{ki},e_{ki}), R(r_{ki},e_{ki}))$.